qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 transparency**, **Change output unit**, **Change symbol width**.

-The example in figure_graduated_symbology_ shows the graduated rendering dialog for the rivers layer of the QGIS sample dataset.
+The example in figure_graduated_symbology_ shows the graduated rendering dialog for the major_rivers layer of the QGIS sample dataset.

 .. _figure_graduated_symbology: